Dahiru567/3MTT--Cyber-security-Reonnaissance/README.md

 ## 🙌 Credits
 Built by DAHIRU MUSA ADAMU as part of the 3MTT July Knowledge showcase 2025 cohort3.
-Special thanks to [Mr.Alhassan odein Mr.Zulkiflu], and the 3MTT Cybersecurity community.
+Special thanks to [Mr.Alhassan Bala Mr.Zulkiflu], and the 3MTT Cybersecurity community.